CombineCommunity/CombineExt/README.md

 ### withLatestFrom

-Merges two publishers into a single publisher by combining each value from `self` with the _latest_ value from the second publisher, if any.
+Merges up to four publishers into a single publisher by combining each value from `self` with the _latest_ value from the other publishers, if any.

 ```swift
 let taps = PassthroughSubject<Void, Never>()